 Fax: 732 445-0006

 My research intersects the fields of economic geography and human dimensions of global environmental change.
-My work examines how and why processes of global economic and environmental change differentially affect cities, regions and sectors, and the implications of these processes for questions of vulnerability, equity and sustainability.
-My book, Environmental Change and Globalization: Double Exposures (with Karen O'Brien, Oxford University Press, 2008), was awarded the 2009 Meridian Book Award for Outstanding Scholarly Work in Geography from the Association of American Geographers.
-The book presents a generalizable approach for analysis of many types of interactions between global environmental change and globalization.
-Current funded projects explore three inter-related issues: economic vulnerability and resilience to climate change; economic and social equity implications of climate change impacts and adaptation; and the interplay between global change processes and urban spatial development.
-These projects are focused on coastal zones in New Jersey, New York, and the Caribbean, and I also have research interests in South Asia, China, southern Africa, and the Arctic.
-I am serving as a Review Editor for Working Group II of the IPCC Fifth Assessment Report, and I recently completed service on an NRC Panel on Climate Change and Social and Political Stresses.
-I am Associate Editor for Urban Climate and serve on the editorial boards of Economic Geography, Growth and Change, and Journal of Extreme Events.
-I am also currently chairing the AAGEconomic Geography Speciality Group (EGSG).
-Here is a listing of EGSG sessions (link) at the upcoming AAG Meeting in San Francisco (Mar 29-Apr 2, 2016).
+My work examines how and why processes of global economic and environmental change differentially affect cities, regions and sectors, and the implications of these processes for questions of vulnerability, equity, and sustainability.
+My book, Climate and Society: Transforming the Future (with Karen O'Brien, Polity Press, 2019), explores social causes, consequences, and responses to climate change, and identifies openings and opportunities to create a more equitable and sustainable future.
+My last book, Environmental Change and Globalization: Double Exposures (with Karen O'Brien, Oxford University Press, 2008), was awarded the 2009 Meridian Book Award for Outstanding Scholarly Work in Geography from the American Association of Geographers.
+Current and recent projects investigate three inter-related issues: economic vulnerability and resilience to climate change; economic and social equity implications of climate change impacts and adaptation; and the interplay between global change processes, housing markets, and urban spatial development.
+These projects are largely focused on urbanized coastal zones in New Jersey and New York, and I also have research interests in rural regions of the United States, South Asia, and southern Africa.
+I served as Review Editor for Working Group II of the IPCC Fifth Assessment Report, and I serve on the editorial boards of Economic Geography, Growth and Change, Journal of Extreme Events, and Anthropocene.

 - David Eisenhauer, Ph.D. (current)